 - Heart of Darkness Brewery – Tripadvisor There are quite a few breweries in Ho Chi Minh and we really enjoyed the beers at this brewery

 - Corked Tales – Tripadvisor They had 50% off during happy hour and I liked the unique vibe.
 The cocktails were a bit sweet though.

 - SOHY – Tripadvisor For the place to be seen, SOHY is the rooftop bar to be at!

 - Banana Mama – Tripadvisor This rooftop bar just opened in 2019 but already becoming a favorite with it’s tropical decor

 - 2 Lam Son – Tripadvisor Located in the Park Hyatt, the drinks are expensive (but 50% off during happy hour).
 They were some of the best cocktails we had in the city though!

 - Firkin – Tripadvior For whisky lovers, this is the bar for you.
 Cocktails are spirit forward and so many bottles of whisky to try.

 Where To Stay in Ho Chi Minh City

 The best place to stay is around the Dong Khoi area close to the Saigon Opera House.
-We originally booked a cheap hotel called Dyn Opera Hotel.
-But it was a real letdown (dirty bathroom, deteroriating hallways, and less than helpful staff).
-We ended up splurging the last 2 nights at Myst Dong and it was worth every penny!
+I originally booked a cheap hotel called Dyn Opera Hotel.
+But it was a real letdown (dirty bathroom, deteriorating hallways, and less than helpful staff).
+I ended up splurging the last 2 nights at Myst Dong and it was worth every penny!

 - DYN Opera Hotel – not recommended but only around $50 per night